Juhilhere/Book-Recommender/README.md

-This book recommender website lets you search for books by title, author, or genre, add them to your library, and track your reading progress.
-It provides recommendations, library statistics, and a user-friendly light/dark mode.
-Built with HTML, CSS, and JavaScript, it uses LocalStorage for offline access and Chart.js for visual statistics—no login required.
+This book recommender website allows you to search for books by title, author, or genre, add them to your personal library, and track your reading progress with ease.
+It offers smart recommendations based on your searches, detailed library statistics, and a user-friendly interface with both light and dark modes for better readability.
+Built using HTML, CSS, and JavaScript, the website ensures seamless functionality without requiring a login, thanks to LocalStorage for data persistence.
+Additionally, it leverages Chart.js to provide clear visual representations of your reading, making it a convenient and efficient tool for book lovers of all kinds.

 **Features:**
 - Search for books by title, author, or genre